-This Scottish bran scones recipe will show you how to make scones the easy way.
-Easy because as it’s more or less a traditional scones recipe I’ve always used, and easy because it uses minimal ingredients.
+Scottish bran scones recipe shows you how to make easy, delicious and healthier scones.
+It’s a traditional recipe and uses minimal ingredients.

 My Scottish bran scones recipe isn’t like many of your fancier modern day scones recipes needlessly adding extra ingredients.

 I mean after all, a scone is just a scone.
 Isn’t it?

 No, this recipe is made in the traditional Scottish way, with added bran, differing in particular from traditional scone recipes which tend to have a higher butter content.

 We could of course have a debate about whether scones should be plain, like these, or have fruit in them, as in my wholemeal cranberry scones recipe.

 And still, we could go one step further and bring in savory scones with perhaps cheese added?

 And so the great scone debate could just rage on……..

 Personally I think it’s just a matter of taste and preference.